evanbray1/LLTF-wrapper/README.md

    cd LLTF-tools
    ```

-2. **Install PE_Filter SDK**: You must install the PE_Filter SDK provided by Photon Etc. This includes the `PE_Filter_SDK.dll` library that must be accessible to your Python environment (either in your system PATH or in the same directory as `lltf_wrapper.py`).
+2. **Install PE_Filter SDK**: You must install the PE_Filter SDK provided by Photon Etc. This includes the `PE_Filter_SDK.dll` library that must be accessible to your Python environment (either in your system PATH or in the same directory as the running script).

 3. **Place XML Configuration**: Place your device's XML configuration file in the `xml_files/` directory:
    - Your XML file should be named with your device's serial number (e.g., `M000010263.xml`)